 1. Side Frame Members:

-1.c.
-Determine the side members A cut lengthwise along a board that also runs with the grain.
-As opposed to cross-cut. length by measuring the total distance between the top of your fence and the top of the planks.
-This measurement is critical to assure a nicely Being even with. fit between the gate trellis and the fence trellis.
+- Determine the side members rip cut length by measuring the total distance between the top of your fence and the top of the planks.
+This measurement is critical to assure a nicely flush fit between the gate trellis and the fence trellis.
 To this measurement add 3-1/2 inches.
-Mark the side members perpendicularly at the A cut lengthwise along a board that also runs with the grain.
-(As opposed to cross-cut.) cut length.
+Mark the side members perpendicularly at the rip cut length.

-1.e.
-The side members should now have a Running the length of the building. cut near the center, one side of the cut measures 1-1/2 in. and the other side measures approximately two inches.
+- The side members should now have a longitudinal cut near the center, one side of the cut measures 1-1/2 in. and the other side measures approximately two inches.
 Cut out the remainder 2″ sections at the rip cut length.